tabii238/Live-Project/README.md

 Front End:

-- Styled the Donation Page: This was the first assignment I completed, and I was tasked with styling the Donation Page beyond what a previous developer had created.
+- Donation Page Styling: This was the first assignment I completed, and I was tasked with styling the Donation Page beyond what a previous developer had created.
    - Changed the font of the title of the page and added spacing so it wasn’t visually cramped,
    - Added an image behind the title and above the form,
    - Added a shadow behind the form and image,